Middle School Summer Program

 All students who attend in person summer school will receive one CDTA pass.
 The pass will be activated for the months of July and August.
 There will be a fee for lost passes.

-Breakfast and lunch will be provided to all onsite students.
+Breakfast and lunch will be provided to all students.

-If you have questions about the program, you can contact your child's guidance counselor, the program coordinator or any of the assistant principal(s) for your child's home school.
+If you have questions about the program, you can contact your child's guidance counselor or building administrator.